Power series: Generating series

+When the radius of convergence is positive, the series defines an analytic function.
+Generating series and the analytic functions that they define are a powerful tool for studying numerical series and their asymptotic behavior.
+This is used, in particular, in analytic combinatorics, where the whole power of complex analysis is used for getting accurate estimates of the number of combinatorial structures of a given type as a function of their size.

 Formal power series

 In abstract algebra, one attempts to capture the essence of power series without being restricted to the fields of real and complex numbers, and without the need to talk about convergence.
 This leads to the concept of formal power series, a concept of great utility in algebraic combinatorics.